Hailsham

 Hailsham is a town, a civil parish and the administrative centre of the Wealden district of East Sussex, England.
-It is mentioned in the Domesday Book, where it is called Hamelesham.
-In one part yet, mentioned in other part of the same book as ‘’’Tilux’’’, the land of Ricard de Tunbrige.
+It is mentioned in Domesday Book, where it is called Hamelesham in one part, yet mentioned in another part of the same book as ‘’’Tilux’’’, the land of Ricard de Tunbrige.
 The town of Hailsham has a history of industry and agriculture.

 Etymology

 The name "Hailsham" is thought to come from the Saxon "Haegels Ham", meaning the clearing or settlement of Haegel, Hella or a similar name, possibly even "Aella's Ham", the clearing of Aella the Saxon.
 The name of the town has been spelt in various ways through the ages from ‘Hamelsham’ (as it was referred to in the Domesday Book), "Aylesham" in the 13th century, and later Haylesham, to its present spelling.

 History

 The site of Hailsham has been inhabited since at least the Neolithic age.
 It was an Ancient British settlement that existed before the Romans invaded Kent and Sussex in 43 AD.
 The Anglo Saxons invaded Sussex in the year 477 AD.
 The Saxons are thought to have invaded at an original landing place at Selsey.
 According to the Anglo-Saxon Chronicle, in 491 AD they attacked and took the British stronghold of Anderida which was the fort that is believed to have been built by the Ancient British and the Romans at what is now Pevensey, just a few miles from Hailsham, thereby consolidating their conquest and forming the small kingdom of the South Saxons, or Sussex.

 In Roman and Saxon times, the lowland marsh area between Anderida and the site of Hailsham, today known as the Pevensey Levels, is presumed to be unreclaimed at that time, so that much of the levels would have been a saltmarsh and at high tide, a lagoon.
 The link between Hailsham and the levels is preserved in the name of the access routes such as Marshfoot Lane and Saltmarsh Lane.

-The manor of Hailsham is recorded in the Domesday Survey completed by the Normans in 1086, 20 years after the conquest.
+The manor of Hailsham is recorded in the Domesday Survey completed by the Normans in 1086, 20 years after the conquest, when there were just four households, as well as ploughing land and salt houses.
 There was some activity in this part of Sussex during the baronial wars and in the armed rivalry between Matilda and Stephen.

 During the 17th century civil war between Charles I and Parliament, Hailsham and this part of Sussex declared against the royalist cause.

 Little is known of the town of Hailsham before the 1086 Domesday Book, but evidence of a Roman road from Leap Cross across the Common indicates some occupation prior to this.